 Serbia rallies to reach semifinals by ousting China 77-70

+“That’s what she does,” Serbia forward Jelena Brooks said of Dabovic.
+“Comes in at clutch moments and she can hit those shots.
+She does it all the time.
+It’s not a shot that comes by accident.
+She knows the right moment.”

+Dabovic said it’s not a shot she practices often, but she likes “to make those shots.”

-The Serbians (3-1) now will play either the United States or Australia in the semifinals on Friday trying to improve on the bronze they won at the 2016 Rio Games.
+The Serbians (3-1) now will play either the United States or Australia in the semifinals on Friday and hope to improve on the bronze they won at the 2016 Rio Games.

-At the final buzzer, they gathered in a circle on the court and danced before hugging in celebration after rallying from a nine-point deficit for the win.
-Dabovic helped fuel the comeback with a deep 3-pointer that was closer to the Olympic logo at halfcourt than the 3-point line as Serbia grabbed the momentum with a 12-0 spurt to open the fourth.
+At the final buzzer, they gathered in a circle on the court and danced and hugged in celebration after rallying from a nine-point deficit for the win.
+Dabovic’s 3 fueled the comeback as part of 12 straight points to open the fourth quarter, and Serbia wound up outscoring China 28-12 to advance.

+Serbia coach Marina Maljkovic wouldn’t share what she told her team before the fourth quarter except that she wanted more energy.
+She liked the way they responded.

 China (3-1) went undefeated in pool play and led 58-49 at the end of the third quarter.
-With Yao Ming watching from the bench, the Chinese missed reaching the semifinals for the first time since the 2008 Beijing Games.
+With Yao Ming, president of the Chinese Basketball Association, watching from the bench, the Chinese missed reaching the semifinals for the first time since the 2008 Beijing Games.

+Coach Xu Limin said the disappointing loss helped identify areas the Chinese need to work on.

+“I do see a lot of potential for this team.
+I feel comfortable and encouraged and I believe that our team is going to go far in the future,” Xu said.

 Han Xu’s layup tied it up at 70 with 2:13 left.
 Sonja Vasic hit two free throws with 1:53 to go, giving her nine straight points and putting Serbia ahead to stay.